Is a Prestigious Job the same as a Prestigious Country? A Case Study on Multilingual Sentence Embeddings and European Countries: Limitations Ethical Considerations

 \section{Limitations \& Ethical Considerations}

-\paragraph{The validity for different cultures.} The ``ground truth'' for job prestige was taken from studies conducted in the USA.
+\paragraph{The validity for different cultures.} The ``ground truth'' for job prestige was taken from studies conducted in the USA\@.
 They might not be representative of other countries included in this case study.
 Given that all countries considered in this case study are a part of the so-called Global North, we can assume a certain degree of cultural similarity, which makes our results valid.
-However, our methodology \emph{does not generalize beyond the Western world}.
+However, our methodology is \emph{not guaranteed to generalize beyond the Western world}.

 \paragraph{Unintended use.} Some methods we use in the study might create a false impression that we have developed a scorer of job or country prestige.
-The correlations that we show as our results do not guarantee the reliability of the scoring beyond the intended use in the study, which is an assessment of multilingual sentence representation models.
+This is not the case.
+The correlations that we show in the Results section (\S~\ref{sec:results}) \emph{do not guarantee the reliability of the scoring beyond the intended use} in the study, which is an assessment of multilingual sentence representation models.
+Drawing any conclusions about occupation groups, nations, or individual people using the methods used in this study might have harmful consequences.